BSc Hons Mathematics with Teaching (International)

 Compulsory classes

-- introduce and provide understanding of the least squares multiple regression model, general linear model, transformations and variable selection procedures; and
+This module will introduce and provide understanding of the least squares multiple regression model, general linear model, transformations and variable selection procedures, helping you to understand their importance in contemporary technology.

 Optional classes

-This class will present the main results in Functional Analysis, give you an introduction to linear operators on Banach and Hilbert spaces and study applications to integral and differential equations.
+This module will present the main results in Functional Analysis, give you an introduction to linear operators on Banach and Hilbert spaces, and study applications to integral and differential equations.

-Finite Element Methods for Boundary Value Problems & Approximation
+Finite Element Methods for Boundary Value Problems & Approximations (20 credits)

 Applied Statistics in Society